madmann91/bvh/README.md

  - `bvh::SingleRayTraversal`: A traversal algorithm optimized for single rays.
     Rays are classified by octant, to make the ray-box test more efficient.
 The traversal order is such that the closest node is taken first.
 The ray-box test does not use divisions, and uses FMA instructions when possible.
+The traversal can also be configured to operate in "robust" mode, in which the ray-node intersection does not use FMA instructions, and makes the necessary corrections to avoid false-misses (see _Robust BVH Ray Traversal_, by T. Ize).

 Traversal algorithms can work in two modes: closest intersection, or any intersection (for shadow rays, usually around 20% faster).